 The Anderson College of Nursing and Health Professions (ACONHP) offers the baccalaureate of science in nursing (BSN) degree, the bachelor of science in applied health science (AHS) degree, and the master of science in nursing (MSN) degree.
-The ACONHP is structured into two departments: the Traditional Department (TD) which consists of the on-campus (BSN) option, the accelerated (BSN) option, and the applied health science program (nonclinical option).
-The Online Department (OD) consists of the RN-BSN option designed specifically for registered nurses seeking the BSN degree, RN-MSN option which allows a RN to substitute nine graduate hours for nine hours of undergraduate credit, and the MSN which offers two options for registered nurses:
+The ACONHP is structured into two departments: the Department of Nursing and Health Professions-Undergraduate Programs (UP) and the Department of Nursing and Health Professions-Graduate Programs (GP).

 Vision and Mission

-The ACONHP vision is to improve health in the community by effecting change in systems and policies, and to promote research and scholarly activities that advance nursing knowledge.
-The ACONHP mission is to graduate nurses who are prepared to professionally assume nursing roles in diverse health care environments.
+The ACONHP vision is to improve health in the community by effecting change in systems and policies, and to promote research and scholarly activities that advance nursing health care knowledge.
+The ACONHP mission is to graduate nurses and other health professionals who are prepared to assume professional roles in diverse health care environments.